ably/ably-php/README.md

 [![Total Downloads](https://poser.pugx.org/ably/ably-php/downloads)](https://packagist.org/packages/ably/ably-php)
 [![License](https://poser.pugx.org/ably/ably-php/license)](https://packagist.org/packages/ably/ably-php)

 A PHP REST client library for [www.ably.io](https://www.ably.io), the realtime messaging service.
 This library currently targets the [Ably 1.1 client library specification](https://www.ably.io/documentation/client-lib-development-guide/features/).
-You can jump to the '[Known Limitations](#known-limitations)' section to see the features this client library does not yet support or visit the [Feature Support Matrix](https://www.ably.io/feature-support-matrix) to see the list of all the available features.
+You can jump to the '[Known Limitations](#known-limitations)' section to see the features this client library does not yet support or [view our client library SDKs feature support matrix](https://www.ably.io/download/sdk-feature-support-matrix) to see the list of all the available features.

 ## Supported Platforms